Definition Storytelling. Description.

 Steps in Storytelling.
 Basics and Process

-on Storytelling by Tim Sheppard offers the following useful advice:
+A comprehensive FAQ on Storytelling by Tim Sheppard offered the following useful advice:

 - Pretend you're confident.
 Don't apologize as you start, either